-Use a qualified professional to install or upgrade your insulation - even small installation faults can compromise its performance.
+Use a qualified professional to install or upgrade your insulation, as even small installation faults can compromise its performance or create safety hazards.

 Choosing an insulation installer

 We recommend using a trained professional installer who: